davvisquick-prog/cms-charlotte-mecklenburg-schools/README.md

 ## Cleaning Highlights

 - **School_Student_ID:** resolved a scientific-notation precision issue traced to Excel's decimal formatting (2 decimal places instead of 0), which had caused 1,001 ID collisions in the original export.
 Corrected in the source file, verified zero duplicates via COUNTIF, PivotTable, and SQL GROUP BY checks.
-- **GradeLevel vs TestName:** flagged 3 rows where GradeLevel and TestName don't agree (pending data owner confirmation).
-Excluded from grade-level-specific analysis, retained in school-wide totals.
+- **GradeLevel vs TestName:** flagged 3 rows where GradeLevel and TestName don't agree.
+Confirmed by data owner as intentional out-of-grade testing, reinstated into full analysis after materiality check.
 - **Achlevel/NP:** confirmed NP represents the lowest achievement tier, with 81.3% of NP rows pairing with AchLevel_Final = 2.
 AchLevel_Final contains no 1s anywhere in the dataset.
 - **Null check:** zero nulls or blanks across all 18 columns.
 ---